Silent but serious, endometrial cancer affects thousands. Genetic testing for endometrial cancer could be your early warning.

 Most endometrial cancers are a type called endometrioid adenocarcinoma, which starts in the glandular tissue of the endometrium.
 Endometrial cancer is most commonly diagnosed after menopause, but it can occur at younger ages too.
 As with many cancers, early detection greatly improves the chances of successful treatment.

-If you have a family history of endometrial cancer, or related cancers such as bowel, ovarian, or stomach cancer, you may want to consider genetic testing.
-Inherited changes (mutations) in genes such as MLH1, MSH2, MSH6, and PMS2 — associated with Lynch syndrome — can significantly increase the risk of developing endometrial cancer.
+If you have a family history of endometrial cancer, or related cancers such as bowel, ovarian, or stomach cancer, you may want to consider genetic testing for endometrial cancer.
+Inherited changes (mutations) in genes such as MLH1, MSH2, MSH6, and PMS2, associated with Lynch syndrome, can significantly increase the risk of developing endometrial cancer.
 Genetic testing can help you find out whether you carry one of these mutations, providing important information for your future health and your family’s.

 You might be at higher risk if you have two or more close relatives with endometrial or colorectal cancer, if someone in your family was diagnosed at a young age (under 50), or if Lynch syndrome is known in your family.
 People of Ashkenazi Jewish descent may also carry a higher risk for certain genetic mutations.
 Around 2-5% of endometrial cancers are thought to be linked to inherited genetic changes.
 Understanding your genetic risk can open the door to early monitoring, preventative options, and personalised care plans.